Your Accessible Guide to Sonoma County, California: Hotels, Things to Do, and Restaurants

 Door width of 31–32 in.

-Accessible Things to Do and See in Sonoma
+Accessible Things to Do and See in Sonoma County

 Sonoma County is best known for wine, but there’s a whole lot more to explore—rolling hills, old-growth redwoods, charming towns, and peaceful beaches.
-Whether you’re here to sip Pinot or wander coastal trails, Sonoma offers a well-rounded mix of activities that are welcoming and accessible for all.
+Whether you’re here to sip Pinot or wander coastal trails, Sonoma County offers a well-rounded mix of activities that are welcoming and accessible for all.

-Sip and Savor at Local Wineries
+Sip and Savor at Local Wineries & Breweries

 Wine tasting here is not just scenic—it’s often surprisingly accessible.
 Many wineries feature spacious patios, step-free entry, and welcoming staff ready to help however they can.

-Explore Sonoma’s Parks and Natural Beauty
+Explore Sonoma County's Parks and Natural Beauty

 • Armstrong Redwoods State Natural Reserve: The Pioneer Nature Trail is a flat, shaded loop under ancient redwoods—ideal for a slow roll and photo ops.